Export–Import Bank of China: Operations

-Foreign aid and development assistance
+International development finance

+China Exim Bank is a major source of financing for overseas development projects involving Chinese contractors and suppliers.
+Alongside China Development Bank and the Silk Road Fund, it is one of the principal financiers of projects associated with the Belt and Road Initiative (BRI), particularly in Africa and South and Southeast Asia.

 The bank is a part of the Chinese foreign aid system and administers the Two Preferential Loan Program (两优贷款业务; liangyou).
 The concessional loan (优惠贷款) and preferential buyer's credit (优惠买方信贷) are the two main loan products under the preferential loan program.
 Exim Bank's Sovereign Business Loan Department manages these loans.
 These two types of loans are a major part of the financing support for the BRI.

 For concessional loans the bank advances a no interest or very low interest rate loan to a developing country government or agency to build a project (e.g. power plant, road, water treatment facility).
 The term of the concession loan is up to 20 years and a maximum grace period of 7 years is given.
 The preferential export buyer's credit is provided to a foreign borrower to purchase Chinese goods or services (e.g. construction contractor building the project).
 Concessional loans are a form of foreign aid and subsidized by the Chinese government revenues.
 They are denominated in renminbi.

 Preferential buyers' credits are denominated in U.S. dollars.
 Although their conditions are concessional, they are not subsidized by tax revenues.
 The preferential export buyer's credit is generally classified as a commercial loan rather than foreign aid even if the interest rate is very low because the purpose is to promote Chinese exports.

-During the COVID pandemic, the bank granted the government of Angola an undisclosed amount of debt relief.

-In 2022, the bank signed an agreement with Hong Kong realtor group ESR Group and to invest in ASEAN infrastructure projects.

-In 2023, the Exim Bank has agreed to support Sri Lanka's debt restructuring efforts.
-The news follow's India's promise to also support Sri Lanka through the debt restructuring program.
+In 2014, China's sovereign investment apparatus contributed initial capital to the Silk Road Fund, with China Exim Bank subsequently acting as a complementary lender for BRI-related projects.
+The bank has also been involved in debt relief, refinancing, and restructuring discussions with several borrowing countries, particularly in the context of financial distress following the COVID-19 pandemic.